-Den Gamle By's contribution is based on the museum's Memory Communication (as described in the first paragraphs of this section).
-The museum's immersive environment provided sensory experiences that evoke memories.
-In historically authentic settings, visitors were exposed to sounds, smells and tastes that unlock memories to which the disease otherwise restricts access.
+Den Gamle By's contribution is based on the museum's Memory Communication and special memory programs for older adults and those affected by dementia.

+The museum's immersive environment provides significant sensory experiences that evokes memories.
+In historically authentic settings, visitors are exposed to sounds, smells and tastes that unlock memories to which the disease otherwise restricts access.

-Den Gamle By offers visits in a three-room apartment designed as a complete time capsule from the 1950s, where visitors are allowed to touch, taste and participate in practical tasks.
+Den Gamle By offers unique visits in a three-room apartment designed as a complete time capsule from the 1950s, where visitors are allowed to touch, taste and participate in practical tasks.
 They are invited inside, shown around the apartment with its many objects and offered coffee, cake and communal singing.

 In the project Culture Together, the professionals from Den Gamle By aimed to build upon this offering and, as far as possible, bring this atmosphere to the residents of the country's nursing homes.
 They wanted to create a small set-up where a coffee table, objects, sounds and scents become the focal point for social interaction, presence and time for the memories that arise.
 During the visit, they play a short 10-minute film to capture the atmosphere of the museum.
 Art Centre Silkeborg Bad, which is an art centre located in an old spa, nestled in nature, will present a simple exhibition through images and sound, aiming to recreate the experience of tranquillity and relaxation the place is known for.
 Water from the Arnakke Spring, which supplies the area with spring water and plays a significant role for Silkeborg Bad, will be served, along with a film featuring calming and meditative sounds of water, wind and wordless music.